 Slow WiFi is a problem that millions of users have to deal with every day.
 With our ever-increasing reliance on cloud and mobile services, it’s not uncommon for our WiFi speeds to be as slow as dial-up.
 The problem is on-device WiFi is a difficult thing to fix.
 Many of us have had a few moments where our Internet connection has been too slow or has simply stopped working, and then we ask ourselves: “Why is this happening?
 Why am I only getting 1MB/s?
 Why is my internet so slow?”

 WiFi is the backbone of modern life, and essentially the world revolves around it.
-If you can’t get online, you can’t check your email, watch Netflix, or go online shopping.
-WiFi also has a huge impact on how much you pay for Internet service, which was one of the reasons Britain voted to leave the EU.
-But our dependence on WiFi comes at a cost, and slow WiFi is one of the most frustrating aspects of modern life.
+Think about it: if you can’t get on the internet, you’re unable to read your emails, stream your favorite movie, or visit entertainment websites (like Tube v Sex).
+How would that make you feel?
 A slow connection slows everything down, from loading your website to opening a game.
 This can be especially frustrating when your connection is so slow that it can be difficult to play games without lagging too much.
 So here’s How to Fix Slow WiFi.

 - Restart your Router